-WASHINGTON, D.C. — Insurers petitioned the U.S. Supreme Court on June 6 to answer a question in a dispute in which a federal appellate court predicted how a state high court would rule over whether a subcontractor’s faulty work that caused damage to an insured’s own work can constitute an “occurrence” (Aspen Insurance [UK] Ltd, et al. v.
-Black & Veatch Corp., No. 17-1662, U.S. Sup., 2018 U.S. S. Ct.
-Briefs LEXIS 2279).
+WASHINGTON, D.C. — A subcontractor argues to the U.S. Supreme Court in a July 10 brief that there is no split on how federal appellate courts predict how a state high court would rule over whether faulty work that caused damage to an insured’s own work can constitute an “occurrence” (Aspen Insurance [UK] Ltd, et al. v.
+Black & Veatch Corp., No. 17-1662, U.S. Sup.).

 HONOLULU — The Ninth Circuit U.S. Court of Appeals on July 20 affirmed a trial court’s award of fees to a homeowners association (HOA), holding that fees incurred by property owners seeking coverage for damage caused by water leaks were within the scope of the policy (Association of Apartment Owners of The Moorings Inc. v.
 Dongbu Insurance Co., Ltd., No. 16-16666, 9th Cir., 2018 U.S. App.
 LEXIS 20251).

 SAN FRANCISCO — An agreement was void insofar as it provided that insurers were required to indemnify a subcontractor for its negligence, the Ninth Circuit U.S. Court of Appeals ruled July 20, upholding the entry of summary judgment to insurers against a county as assignee of the subcontractor’s claims (First Mercury Insurance Co., et al. v.
 Westchester Surplus Line Insurance Co., et al., No. 16-35888, 9th Cir., 2018 U.S. App.
 LEXIS 20253).